 Craft a Winning Elevator Pitch

-An elevator pitch is a short, prepared speech introducing several key components of your idea.
-We have prepared some materials and links in this slide deck for your reference so that you can learn more about how to pitch.
-In this competition, those ideas are broken down using what is called a 6 P’s approach.
-Learn more about the 6 P's.
+An elevator pitch is a short, prepared speech introducing several key components of your idea, which can be broken down using what is called a Six P’s approach.
+Learn more about the Six P's.

 The simplest way to write an elevator pitch is to address each P in turn.
 Begin by writing a sentence or two about the pain you are addressing, then the problem, and so on.
 Once finished, read it aloud and time it.
 Does it make sense?
 Is it easy to understand?
 If someone were asking me for money in this way would I be interested enough to stick around and learn more?